How Instagram is Updating its Feeds

 The Instagram algorithm is always changing, but by preparing your strategy ahead of time, your small business can use these updates to its advantage.
 Start making adjustments to your content strategy now, with plans on what type of content to share based on the three different types of feeds.

-If you’re still uncertain on how to improve your engagement rate with Instagram’s latest updates to their feeds, book a call with us to see how we can help!
-Our team will develop an in-depth strategy to help your business make the most of Instagram’s updates and grow your brand online.
+If you’re still uncertain on how to improve your engagement rate with Instagram’s latest updates to their feeds, our team can help you develop an in-depth social media strategy.